 - Sexes: These are hermaphrodites (sexes are not separate), i.e. sperm and eggs are produced by the same individual.

-- Indirect development is found in sponges as the larval stage and adult stage.
+- Indirect development is found in sponges during the larval stage and adult stages.
 The larval stage in porifers is morphologically distinct from the adult stage.
 The larva is ciliated and free-swimming, called parenchymulla and amphiblastula.